css-materials/course-site/content/syllabus/text-data/index.md

 ## Overview

 * Identify the basic workflow for conducting text analysis
-* Define sentiment analysis and review its use in academic research
-* Define the tidy text formats
+* Define the tidy text formats (Chapter 1)
+* Word frequencies and tf-idf (Chapter 1 and 3)
+* Introduce regular expressions

 <!--
 * Demonstrate how to conduct sentiment analysis using twitter